 6.1.2 5GC-MT-LR Procedure for the commercial location service

-Figure 6.1.2-1 illustrates the general network positioning requested by the LCS clients or the AF.
+Figure 6.1.2-1 illustrates the general network positioning requested by the LCS clients, the AF or the NWDAF.
 In this scenario, it is assumed that the target UE may be identified using an SUPI or GPSI.
 This procedure is applicable to a request from an LCS client or AF for a current location of the target UE, and it is assumed that

 - Privacy verification may be required for the location service request;

-- The LCS client or the AF needs to be authorised to use the location service.
+- The LCS client, the AF or NWDAF needs to be authorised to use the location service.

 Figure 6.1.2-1: 5GC-MT-LR Procedure for the commercial location services

-1. The LCS Client or the AF (via NEF) sends a request to the (H)GMLC for a location and optionally a velocity for the target UE which may be identified by an GPSI or an SUPI.
+1. The LCS Client, the NWDAF, or the AF (via NEF) sends a request to the (H)GMLC for a location and optionally a velocity for the target UE which may be identified by an GPSI or an SUPI.
 The request may include the required QoS, supported GAD shapes and other attributes.
-(H)GMLC (for 1a) or NEF (for 1b) authorizes the LCS Client or the AF for the usage of the LCS service.
-If the authorization fails, step 2-23 are skipped and (H)GMLC (for 1a) or NEF (for 1b) responds to the LCS Client or the AF the failure of the service authorization in step 24.
-In some cases, the (H)GMLC derives the GPSI or SUPI of the target UE and possibly the QoS from either subscription data or other data supplied by the LCS Client or AF.
+(H)GMLC (for 1a, 1c) or NEF (for 1b) authorizes the LCS Client, the NWDAF or the AF for the usage of the LCS service.
+If the authorization fails, step 2-23 are skipped and (H)GMLC (for 1a, 1c) or NEF (for 1b) responds to the LCS Client, NWDAF or the AF the failure of the service authorization in step 24.
+In some cases, the (H)GMLC derives the GPSI or SUPI of the target UE and possibly the QoS from either subscription data or other data supplied by the LCS Client, NWDAF or AF.

 The LCS request may carry also the Service Identity (see TS 22.071 [2]) and the Codeword and the service coverage information.
 The (H)GMLC may verify that the Service Identity received in the LCS request matches one of the service identities allowed for the LCS client or AF.
 If the service identity does not match one of the service identities for the LCS client or AF, the (H)GMLC shall reject the LCS request.
 Otherwise, the (H)GMLC can map the received service identity in a corresponding service type.